USS Niblack

 Niblack was laid down 8 August 1938 by the Bath Iron Works Corp.
 Bath, Maine; launched 18 May 1940; sponsored by Mrs. Albert P. Niblack, widow of Vice Admiral Niblack; and commissioned 1 August 1940.
-On 10 April 1941 Niblack dropped depth charges aimed at a German U-boat, the first hostile action between American and German forces during World War II.
+On 10 April 1941 Niblack dropped depth charges aimed at a German U-boat, U-52, in the first hostile action between American and German forces during World War II.